-On November 7, the 2021 New York City Marathon will start at its usual opening location of Fort Wadsworth on Staten Island and will journey all the way to Central Park.
-The marathon, celebrating its 50th iteration, is limited this year to 33,000 people due to COVID-19 restrictions.
-Some of the best runners in the world will be competing to try to break the fastest time, while thousands of athletic New Yorkers will come together after a canceled marathon last year.
+On November 5, the 2023 New York City Marathon will start at its usual opening location of Fort Wadsworth on Staten Island and will journey all the way to Central Park.
+More than 50,000 runners are expected to participate this year, including some of the best runners in the world and a few celebrities.
+Thousands of athletic New Yorkers will be competing to try to break the fastest time and explore New York City along the way.

 The course will cross over the Verrazano-Narrows Bridge into Brooklyn on relatively flat streets, before entering Queens briefly and crossing the Queensboro Bridge.
-Runners will then traverse First Avenue before entering the Bronx in the “Entertainment Zone.”
+Runners will then traverse First Avenue before passing through the Charity Cheer Zone and entering the Bronx.
 The rest of the course from here takes place in Manhattan, running first through Harlem and then through Central Park.

 It took New York another decade to arrange a marathon of its own, and in 1907, the Yonkers Marathon became the country’s second-oldest marathon race.
 On Thanksgiving Day, runners lined up in the cold to race the long and winding Westchester trail — even though it was a mere 25 miles, thus making it not truly a marathon.
 Nonetheless, the race was won by Johnny Hayes, an assistant in the sporting goods department at Bloomingdales who trained on the roof of the department store — and even became the manager of his department after the win.
 Hayes would go on to win the Olympic gold and set the world record.
 The Yonkers Marathon still exists today, and it had over 100 finishers in 2019.